Pothole Damage To Your Car? Get It Repaired At Tires Plus

 Pothole Damage Repair

-Your vehicle can suffer major damage due to a pothole in the road.
-Unfortunately, navigating around them is a daily reality.
-And most of the time, you can’t see a pothole until it’s too late – and the damage is already done.
+Your car can suffer major damage from potholes in the road.
+Unfortunately, navigating around them is a daily reality and most of the time, it’s hard to spot a pothole until it’s too late...and the damage is already done.

-If you hit a pothole, damage can range from steering system misalignment to bent rims to tire puncture.
+If you hit a pothole, damage can range from steering system misalignment to bent rims and tire punctures.
 Plus, the damage isn’t always obvious.
 Noticeable or not, pothole damage can put your vehicle’s systems and parts in peril – so it’s very important to get an inspection as soon as possible to identify and address any problems.

 - Misalignment of your steering system